🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 Day trips from Larnaca

 North-west on the A2, 45 minutes lands you in Nicosia.
-Park on the southern side, walk Ledra Street, or cross the Green Line via the Ledra Palace or Metehan checkpoint with a Turkish third-party policy bought on the spot.
-An hour west on the A5 is Limassol — marina, old town, and the Kourion ruins.
+Park on the southern side and walk Ledra Street, or cross the Green Line via the Metehan checkpoint with a Turkish policy bought on the spot.
+An hour west on the A5 is Limassol — marina, old town, the Kourion ruins.

 Cyprus with locals

-Central Larnaca is straightforward.
-Blue lines mean a paid zone in business hours — roughly 1–2 USD per hour, 08:00 to 18:00 Monday to Saturday.
-Sundays and public holidays are free almost everywhere, which is why a weekend with a car here is so easy.
+Central Larnaca is simple.
+Blue lines mean a paid zone during business hours: roughly 1–2 USD per hour, 08:00 to 18:00 Monday to Saturday.
+On Sundays and public holidays nearly everything is free, which makes the city easy to enjoy at the weekend with a car.

-The most reliable car park near Finikoudes is the covered LOIS Finikoudes Multipark on Kosma Lysioti: around 200 spaces, open 24/7, roughly 3 USD for six hours.
+The most reliable car park near Finikoudes is the covered LOIS Finikoudes Multipark on Kosma Lysioti — about 200 spaces, open 24/7, around 3 USD for six hours.
 The municipal car park at the end of Ermou is cheaper and often quiet in the evening.

-Double yellow lines mean no parking, ever.
-No "I'll only be a minute" exemptions.
-Enforcement is keenest near Larnaca General hospital and around the Church of Saint Lazarus in the old town.
-A single yellow line means no stopping at the times posted on the sign, usually 08:00–18:00.
+Double yellow lines mean no parking, ever — no "I'll be a minute" exceptions.
+Enforcement is keenest near Larnaca General hospital and around the Church of Saint Lazarus in the old town; the tow truck does its rounds.
+A single yellow line means no stopping at the times posted on the sign — usually 08:00–18:00.

 Rates in Larnaca vary throughout the year depending on the season and the rental length.